HudsonSchumaker/Nes-8bit/Nes-Sprites.md

 • 8x16 Mode:
 Two consecutive tiles are selected, the first for the top half and the second for the bottom half.

+# OAM Buffer
+The sprite data is held in 256 bytes of RAM inside the PPU called OAM (Object Attribute Memory).
+The PPU can fill OAM  by reading directly from the CPU’s RAM, usually once per video frame.